jtplugin/fusion-3d-slicer/README.md

 ## 🔒 Privacy & Security

-This plugin operates entirely locally within Fusion 360:
+This plugin operates entirely locally within Fusion:
 - ✅ **No data collection** or transmission
 - ✅ **No internet connection** required
 - ✅ **Your designs stay private** on your computer